Find Affordable College Courses

 Doctor’s Degrees in Journalism

 There are 6 schools in the United States where you can get your doctor's degree in journalism.
-This major attracts roughly equal numbers of men and women.
-Around 25 of these students are from underrepresented racial-ethnic groups.
-Also, 43.8% of journalism graduates were international students.
+This degree is more popular with female students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 21.4% of journalism graduates were international students.

 Education Levels of Journalism Majors

-During the 2020-2021 academic year, 16 students earned their doctor's degree in journalism.
+During the most recent year for which data is available, 14 people earned their doctor's degree in journalism.
 This makes it the 202nd most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in journalism at each degree level.